XuewenWangUGA/USAT/README.md

 ## License
 Free for all academic and educational purposes.

 A license is needed to be obtained from us for any industrial and any other purposes.
-Contact us at HSC Center for Human Identification
-CBH, 6th Floor
-3500 Camp Bowie Boulevard
-Fort Worth, TX 76107
-Local: 817-735-0606
-Fax: 817-735-0553
+Please contact us.

 ## Functions of USAT